A. M. Hanson: 2010s

 Collaborative short films and a live video are made with Dale Cornish for the musician's 2014 Xeric recordings (Entr'acte Records).

 Hanson curates a studios project which first shows as Studio Life Lines in a Docklands atrium as part of Photo Month Festival 2016, with emerging and established artists, film makers and photographers.
 A print based show and shop These Studio Cities looks at a variety of makers' print processes, during open studios in Woolwich 2017.
 This evolving project aims to highlight the energy, ideas and productivity of studio situations and systems and their vital role for individuals, groups and creative communities especially in cities.

 2020s

-In a wide-ranging interview With Lola (June 2020) made during lockdown, Hanson talks about COVID-19 era London life and projects, inspirations and evolutions in his practice, with photo stories from Black Lives Matter protests and a new Dream-escape photo and film series.
-Hanson makes a series of London city life photo stories during the pandemic, several published in Fitzrovia News 2020, 2021, 2022.
+Hanson's series of photo stories on life in London during the COVID-19 pandemic and its aftermath were published in Fitzrovia News from 2020 to 2022.

-His city-as-studio theme continues in development across lens based and mixed media formats and into stylised scenarios and scenes of the city reimagined in the post covid world, for photo stories, advert series and edition prints.
+His city-as-studio thematic photo project evolves across lens based stories and mixed media formats and also into stylised scenarios of the city reimagined in the post covid world, including image files, prints, works on paper, videos and installations.
+This includes an ongoing photo series exploring still life in city windows.

-Hanson contributes archive material for show film and catalogue and works alongside the curatorial and venue team for the costume exhibit Leigh Bowery Tell Them I've Gone To Papua New Guinea at Fitzrovia Chapel, Jan-Feb 2022.
+Archive photographs were featured in the 2025 exhibition on Leigh Bowery at the Tate Modern.

+Hanson makes a photo series documenting the UK AIDS Memorial Quilt display in the Turbine Hall at Tate Modern during June 2025, with selected work first published in The Guardian alongside an article by writer Charlie Porter and across media.